All of You (Colbie Caillat album)

 All of You is the third studio album by American singer-songwriter Colbie Caillat.
 The album was scheduled to be released on May 3, 2011, but was pushed back by two months to a July 6, 2011, release in the United States through Universal Republic Records.
-The set, largely produced by Greg Wells, features one guest appearance by rapper/actor Common, who graces "Favorite Song", while her songwriting collaborators include Ryan Tedder, Toby Gad, Jason Reeves and Rick Nowels.
-The album's lead-single "I Do" was released on February 7, 2011, and has charted at number 23 on the US Billboard Hot 100 chart and at number 11 on the Adult Pop Songs.
-A second single "Brighter Than the Sun" was released on May 17, 2011, and has charted at number 47 on the Billboard Hot 100 chart.
+Primarily produced by Greg Wells, the set features a guest appearance from rapper and actor Common on "Favorite Song" and includes songwriting contributions from Ryan Tedder, Toby Gad, Jason Reeves and Rick Nowels.